lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-16-Irrationals.md

 ### Statement of the problem

 Since $\exp(\ln x)=x$, we need to qualify that claim: $\exp r$ is irrational for all rational, nonzero $r$.
 And this will imply that $\ln r$ is irrational for every positive rational $r≠1$.

+The authors present a simple 19th-century proof that uses nothing other than differentiation and integration.